-Campers will observe and learn about science, nature, and history through outdoor exploration and play in this full-day, week long camp.
+Campers will explore science, nature, and history through outdoor exploration and play in this full-day, Monday-Friday camp.

 Monday through Wednesday, campers explore Rock Springs Conservation Area.
 On Thursdays, campers go for a swim.
 On Fridays, campers take a field trip.
 Earth Adventure campers should bring a sack lunch.
 Morning and afternoon snacks will be provided.
 Remember to always dress for the weather and for getting dirty, since we have many adventures in store!

 Camp meets at the Information Shelter at Rock Springs Conservation Area.
-Pick and choose which weeks to come, or attend all nine from June 4 through August 10.
+Pick and choose which weeks to come, or attend all nine from June 3 through August 9.
+(Note camp will not be held the week of July 4th.)
 Space is limited to 40 campers each week.

 Monday – Friday, 9am – 4pm